kaechele/bonaparte/docs/system_information.md

 if control is granted.

 Control is denied if the RF remote is in use.
-In this case the IFC will reply
+In this case, the IFC will reply

 `0xAD 0x00 0x00 0x00 0x16 0xBB`